MonkeyDmagnas/devops_task/README.md

 scp /path/to/<filename>
 user@destinationipaddress:/path/to/file
 ```
-•In Destination Server
+•In Destination Server \
-▪ Unzip the file
+▪ Unzip the file \
-gunzip <filename>
+gunzip <filename> \
-▪Create a database to migrate
+▪Create a database to migrate \
 ```
 mysql -u <username> -p<password>
 Create database <database-name>;
-Use <database-name>;Exit;
+Use database_name;Exit;
 ```
 ▪
 To restore from backup file
 ```
 mysql -u <username> -p <database-name> < <backupfilename>6.
-Kubernetes Cluster on set of Ubuntu 22.04 Virtual Machines
 ```
-•Steps:
+### 6. Kubernetes Cluster on set of Ubuntu 22.04 Virtual Machines
-o Creating VMs using Vagrant
+• Steps: \
-▪ Create a Vagrant file and copy following content to make two
+▪ Creating VMs using Vagrant \
-nodes one master and another worker.
+▪ Create a Vagrant file and copy following content to make two nodes one master and another worker.  \
 ```
 Vagrant.configure("2") do |config|
 config.vm.define "kube_master_1" do |vm1|